 The application may be filed with the Board by hand, courier, regular mail or by filing it electronically.
-If the application is not filed within five days after delivering the package to the Director of Employment Standards, the workplace party(ies) and any other affected parties, the matter may be terminated.
+To file the application electronically, attach the application to Form A-108 (Electronic Submissions Form).
+If the application is not filed within five days after delivering the package to the Director of Employment Standards, the matter may be terminated.